WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Romney: Defended 2008 bailout of financial institutions as a necessary step to avoid the system's collapse, criticized the bailout of General Motors and Chrysler and said any such aid should not single out specific companies.
 Cap federal spending at 20 percent of gross domestic product, down from today's recession-swollen 25 percent.
 Stayed silent on the debt-ceiling deal during its negotiation, only announcing his opposition to the final agreement shortly before lawmakers cast their votes.
 Instead, endorsed GOP "cut, cap and balance" bill that had no chance of enactment.
 Favors constitutional balanced budget amendment.
 Proposes 10 percent cut in federal workforce, elimination of $1.6 billion in Amtrak subsidies and cuts of $600 million in support for the public arts and broadcasting.

-Santorum: Freeze social and military spending for five years to cut $5 trillion from federal budgets.
-Opposed the financial-industry bailout and stimulus programs of the Bush and Obama administrations.
-Supports constitutional balanced budget amendment holding federal spending at no more than 18 percent of GDP, down from the current recession-swollen 25 percent.
+Santorum: Opposed the financial-industry bailout and stimulus programs of the Bush and Obama administrations.
+Supports constitutional balanced budget amendment.

 Gingrich: Repeal the 2010 financial industry and consumer protection regulations that followed the Wall Street meltdown, and repeal the 2002 regulations enacted in response to the Enron and other corporate and accounting scandals.
 Restrict the Fed's power to set interest rates artificially low.
 Make work training a condition of unemployment insurance and have states run it.